Mary Lou's Flip Flop Shop

 Jumpy, a green and blue monkey, serves as Mary Lou's energetic sidekick.
 Mr. Bump, a clumsy yet charming delivery-man, rides around on a noisy bike with a box full of interesting packages.
 Miss Warble, the singing custodian, constantly keeps watch over the cleanliness of the Flip Flop Shop.
 Professor Blinky, an owl puppet, never fails to share wise proverbs and stories with the members of the Flip Flop Shop.
 L.Z.
 Bones is a sloth/Wookie hybrid who always tries to get out of physical activity and must be persuaded by the others to get up and join in the fun.

-The show was produced by Y&R Productions, Ltd. KUHT Houston and was shown in 2001 on PBS affiliates.
+The show was produced by Y&R Productions, Ltd. KUHT Houston and was shown in 2001 on PBS affiliates, but was off the air within one year.
 In 2008, the program was added to FamilyNet's Saturday morning children's program block.